State Council of China: Terminology

+History

+The predecessor of the State Council was the Government Administration Council of the Central People's Government, which was established on 1 October 1949 with the proclamation of the People's Republic of China.
+However, the Government Administration Council was lower in status and had a smaller scope of authority than the State Council; the State Council is equal to the Central People's Government, while the Government Administration Council was only a constituent body of the Central People's Government.
+The Government Administration Council did not have the authority to manage military affairs, so it did not have a Ministry of National Defense under it.

+In September 1954, the first session of the 1st National People's Congress adopted the 1954 state constitution and the Organic Law of the State Council, among other things.
+According to the constitution, the National People's Congress (NPC) is the supreme organ of state power; the State Council is the executive organ of the NPC and the highest administrative organ of the state.
+Since 1982, the State Council has undergone several institutional reforms, with adjustments made on average every five years to coincide with each change of government.
+The most recent adjustment was in 2023.
+The number of departments under the State Council has been reduced from 100 before 1982 to 26 today.

 Organization

 The State Council is described by the Chinese constitution as the executive organ of the National People's Congress (NPC), as well as the "highest state administrative organ".
 Constitutionally, the main functions of the State Council are to formulate administrative measures, issue decisions and orders, and monitor their implementation; draft legislative bills for submission to the NPC or its Standing Committee; and prepare the economic plan and the state budget for deliberation and approval by the NPC.
 The State Council has flexibility in decision-making, especially with regard to economic matters, but the Politburo has ultimate authority.
 According to the Organic Law of the State Council, the CCP Central Committee exercises leadership over the State Council.
 The law also stipulates the State Council must follow the CCP's ideology and policies.